-Where does one begin to describe a life?
+How does one begin to describe their life?
 Did it begin when I was born?
 Did it begin when you were born nineteen years ago?
 Or did it begin when I first met your mother on the tour we both took to the Soviet Union in 1990?
-For me the story needs to begin on the day I came out to you and then moves backwards and forward in time from there.
+For me, the story needs to begin on the day I came out to you and then moves backward and forward in time from there.

-When I met your mother I met a women that I began to care deeply for.
+When I met your mother I met a woman that I began to care deeply for.
 I had never met anyone quite like her and we developed an immediate bond and attraction to each other.
 We fell in love and after dating for a year I asked her to marry me.
-As time went on my attraction to men, that I had felt was mostly in the past, rekindled and grew stronger.
-There was still, at that time, tremendous shame attached to being gay, and the topic was not one I knew how to discuss with anyone including your mother.
-I felt had made a commitment to your mother and our marriage and was determined to honor my commitment, which I did for the next twenty plus years.
+Over the ensuing years, my attraction to men, that I had felt was mostly in the past, rekindled, and grew stronger.
+There was still, at that time, the tremendous shame attached to being gay, and the topic was not one I knew how to discuss with anyone including your mother.
+I felt had made a commitment to your mother and our marriage and was determined to honor my commitment, which I did for the next twenty-plus years.

-And then came that car ride back from the mall after doing Valentines Day shopping.
+And then came that car ride back from the mall after doing Valentine’s Day shopping.
 You had just bought your mother some purple exercise clothes at the Sports Authority and we were heading home.
-I do not remember what triggered it but we talked about your best friends parents who were always fighting.
+I do not remember what triggered it but we talked about your best friends’ parents who were always fighting.
 You said something like, that was how they communicated but that they really loved each other.
 I said something to the effect, that people did not always stay together and you could not know what really went on behind closed doors.
-Somehow we were no longer talking about your friends parents but you wanted to know what I meant.
-“What are you really saying dad?
+Somehow we were no longer talking about your friend’s parents but you wanted to know what I meant.
+“What are you really saying, dad?
 What is going on with you and mom?
 I want to know!”
-I began to back pedal, realizing that I had waded into waters I had not intended to go.
-Even thought I had come (back) out to your mother eight months earlier and wanted to have this discussion with you, I felt I could not go against what your mother wanted, and tell you the truth.
+I began to backpedal, realizing that I had waded into waters I had not intended to go.
+Even though I had come (back) out to your mother eight months earlier and wanted to have this discussion with you, I felt I could not go against what your mother wanted, and tell you the truth.

-I remember you started sobbing on the beltway home and I tried to calm you.
+I remember you started sobbing as we drove on the Washington Beltway home and I tried to calm you.
 When we arrived home you had calmed down.
 Your cousins and aunt were at the house and I was leaving within the hour for an overnight business trip.
 I went upstairs to pack my bags and you went to hang out with your cousins.
 A car service arrived shortly to take me to the airport, and I left on my trip.

 When I arrived wherever was flying there was an urgent voice mail message waiting on my cell phone.
 Your mom wanted me to call her immediately and she sounded very upset.
 When she answered the phone she was furious that I had not told her what had happened on the way home from the mall.
 She told me that as soon as your cousins left the house you broke down sobbing and wanted to know what was going on with us.
 She said you asked her if I was gay, and she said that she told you that you would need to ask me that question.
 She described you as distraught and in tremendous pain.
 I was a wreck and did not know what I was coming home to.

 Possibly the most important thing since that conversation three years ago is that you have been true to those first words of support.
-You have never once wavered in your love and support for me, even thought when I moved out of the house after your eleventh grade year, I place a tremendous burden on you.
+You have never once wavered in your love and support for me, even though when I moved out of the house after your eleventh-grade year, I place a tremendous burden on you.
 I know in your senior year of high school, in addition to a full course load of AP classes, you also had to take care of your mother and help her heal.
 But you never once blamed me.
-Your support has help make it possible for me to continue to take bold steps in my life to have the fully out and open life that I had hoped for when I left my marriage.
+Your support has helped make it possible for me to continue to take bold steps in my life to have the out and open life that I had hoped for when I left my marriage.